1414C/SLViewer/README.md

 # SLViewer
 SAPLink Archive Viewer for OS X

+I wrote this for myself in some spare time I had last year.
+We reduce our lab systems to rubble from time-to-time, and dealing with the reapplication of transports just for the sake of examining sample source code gets tedious.
+I also didn't want to reapply SAPLink archives just to look at one or two ABAP classes.
+The result is this program.

 The project is built in Objective-C, as Swift was kind of new when I was writing this.
 Presently the project is configured to build on XCode 7.0 with a target OS X release of 10.11.
 When I update to XCode 8.x I will create a fork and make the required changes there for 10.11 and 10.12.

 This program will read SAPLink archives and create a SQLite DB containing the unarchived objects in human-readable format.